JMVOLLE/SortImages/readme.md

 # Sort Images
-Python based application sorting (copy/move) images based on their exif capture date Written by Jean-Marc Volle
+Python based application sorting (copy/move) images based on their exif capture date

+Written by Jean-Marc Volle

 ![ui overview][ui]

+Images from the source folder are copied/moved in the destination folder in specific folders created according to the year and the month of the day the image was taken (exif capture date).

+Eg : An image taken on the 4th of July 2016 is moved/copied to destination/2016/07

 # Installation
 Copy the files listed in Files section and run using your favorite python environment